 - Honest assessment of your home’s value and how long it might take to sell based on various scenarios.

 - A home buying process catered to your situation and focused on your goals.

 - Expectations from the start and constant communication throughout.

 - A well-staged and marketed home will sell for more and in less time, that is an undisputed fact.

 - Someone working every step of the way to make the process as hassle free as possible, negotiating for your best interests.

-- From initial consultation, to offers, to all of the steps until closing, to the continued relationship after closing, we are professionals that take our job as seriously as the commitment you are making to buy or sell your home.
+- From initial consultation, to offers, to all of the steps until closing, to the continued relationship after closing, this is a major process.
+We are professionals that take our job as seriously as the commitment you are making to buy or sell a home.

 How do I decide?

 - Talk to family and friends that have recently bought or sold a home.
 Ask them questions about their experience.
 How responsive was agent?
 Were they pushy?
 Patient?
 Did they educate me on the process in the beginning and throughout?
 Were they honest?

 - Go online and Google/Facebook them.
 It is worth doing a little research.
 The stakes are too high.
 Find out how they present themselves personally and professionally.
 Read their reviews.
 Would this be a good fit?